rachaelife/HNG-task2/README.md

-# TicketFlow - Multi-Framework Ticket Management Application
+# TicketFlow - Ticket Management Application

-A comprehensive ticket management web application implemented in three different frontend frameworks: **React**, **Vue.js**, and **Twig**.
-Each implementation provides identical functionality and design, demonstrating framework-agnostic development skills.
+A comprehensive ticket management web application built with **React**.
+This implementation provides complete functionality and modern design, demonstrating professional frontend development skills.

 ## 🎯 Project Overview

-This project is part of the HNG Stage 2 Frontend Task, showcasing the ability to build the same application across multiple frontend technologies while maintaining consistent design, functionality, and user experience.
+This project is part of the HNG Stage 2 Frontend Task, showcasing the ability to build a fully functional ticket management application with React while maintaining consistent design, functionality, and user experience.

 ## ✨ Core Features

-All three implementations include:
+This React implementation includes:

 - **Landing Page**: Attractive hero section with wavy SVG background and decorative circles
 - **Authentication System**: Secure login and signup with comprehensive form validation